brianglass/anastasis/files/26_september.md

 Displaying robust thought you despised everything on earth and the bonds of nature and, linked with the Word in reason and mind, All-wise Apostle, you freed from their unreason those subject to unreason.

-Having received knowledge of heavenly things, with true theology you proclaimed God the Word of God, in your gospel, O all-wise, proclaiming: In the beginning was the Word, and the Word was with his Begetter and the Word was God.<a href="#_ftn38" id="_ftnref38"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[38]</span></a>
+Having received knowledge of heavenly things, with true theology you proclaimed God the Word of God, in your gospel, O all-wise, proclaiming: In the beginning was the Word, and the Word was with his Begetter and the Word was God.<a href="#_ftn38" id="_ftnref38">[38]</a>

 **Theotokion.**